 Step 2: Frame Bones

-Adjusting the bone according to the model (Source: Archee Verma via All3DP)
+Adjusting the bone according to the model (Source: Jaime Rios Velasco via All3DP)

 1. Hit ‘A’ on the keyboard to select the whole bone.

-2. Hit ‘R’ to rotate the bone and ‘G’ to grab it, then use the mouse to move the bone to align it with the model (in this case, the lower arm) as accurately as possible.
-The tools in the Toolbar can also be used to make changes to the bone.
+2. Hit ‘R’ to rotate the bone, ‘G’ to grab it, and ‘S’ to scale it, aligning the bone with the model (in this case, the lower arm) as accurately as possible.
+The ball joints can also be grabbed individually and moved into position, which will scale the whole bone proportionally.

 Back to Contents